 - 1. Clinical training transitioned back to face-to-face this academic year.
 Clinical education workshops were provided in the areas of:

 - a.
 Billing and Coding

 - b.
 Health Literacy

 - c.
 Clinical Fellowship Year

 - d.
 Professional Licensure

 - e.
 Clinical Supervision

 - f.
 Advanced Swallow Competencies

 - i.
 Fiberoptic Endoscopic Evaluations (FEES)

 - g.
 Swallow/Communication following Tracheostomy and Mechanical Ventilation with COVID considerations

 - h.
 Professional Development and Preparation

 - i.
 Resume building

 - ii.
 Interview skills

-- Behavior Regulation and Neurodiversity
+- i.
+Behavior Regulation and Neurodiversity

 - 2. In the spring of 2022, the Clinical Education Coordinator again secured a grant to secure funds for equipment and training for students to treat voice disorders.
-Training was initiated in the summer of 2022.
+Training was initiated in the

+summer of 2022.
-- 5. Increase faculty beyond currently vacant lines to provide instruction in areas not currently covered.

-- a.
-Resources: Funds for faculty lines and faculty time

-- b.
-Responsible Person(s): Program faculty and Department Head

-- c.
-Projected Completion Date: May 2025
+- Clinical education workshops in areas of professional speciality developed in 2021-2022 were continued.
+In the spring of 2023, the Clinical Education Coordinator again secured a grant to secure funds for equipment and training for students to treat voice disorders.
+Training will initiate in fall 2023. - 5.
+Increase faculty beyond currently vacant lines to provide instruction in areas not currently covered. - a.
+Resources: Funds for faculty lines and faculty time - b.
+Responsible Person(s): Program faculty and Department Head - c.
+Projected Completion Date: May 2025 - d.

-- d.
 Expected Results: Hire one tenure-track professor and two full-time clinical professors